-Qatar: wealthiest nation in the world (per capita), modern marvel and falconry capital.
+Qatar: the wealthiest nation in the world (per capita), modern marvel and falconry capital.
 Also pronounced “KUH-ter.”

 It was “kuh-TAR” in my mind for 29 years, but in April of 2017, fresh off an eye-opening three-night visit, my life has become a series of moments in which I say, “Well, it’s actually ‘KUH-ter'” to people.
 I then say, “So you know,” or “I used to say ‘kuh-TAR,’ too” or something, and I feel sort of sorry.
 Maybe I should be sorry: NPR’s All Things Considered produced a program entitled “More Than One Way To Pronounce Qatar.”